 In all but a handful of states, insurers are permitted to use your credit to help set your premiums.
 So having good credit really pays when it comes to insurance.
 (Notable exceptions include California, Hawaii and Massachusetts.)

 Let’s say you have a credit score somewhere in the 660s.
 If you can bump it up by just 10 to 20 points, you’ll enter the next tier in the credit scoring model.
-And new research from The Zebra’s State of Auto Insurance 2019 shows making that leap can save you up to 18%, or an average of $399, on your premiums!
+And new research from The Zebra’s State of Auto Insurance 2020 shows making that leap can save you an average of $190 on your premiums!

 Buy Used Instead of New